-30 This section has been excerpted and adapted from the "City of Santa Monica Historic Resources Inventory Update Historic Context Statement," prepared for the City of Santa Monica by Architectural Resources Group and Historic Resources Group, March 2018, and the "Santa Monica High School Campus Plan Historic Resources Technical Report," prepared for the Santa Monica-Malibu Unified School District by Historic Resources Group, July 2018.
+30 This section has been excerpted and adapted from the "City of Santa Monica Historic Resources Inventory Update Historic Context Statement," prepared for the City of Santa Monica by Architectural Resources Group and Historic Resources Group, March 2018, and the "Santa Monica High School Campus Plan Historic Resources Technical Report," Prepared for the Santa Monica-Malibu Unified School District by Historic Resources Group, July 2018.

-31 John M. Erlandson, Torben C. Rick, Terry L. Jones, and Judith F. Porcasi, "One If by Land, Two If by Sea: Who Were the First Californians?" in California Prehistory: Colonization, Culture, and Complexity ed.
-Terry J. Jones and Kathryn A. Klar (Plymoth, UK: AltaMira Press 2007), 81; Lynn H. Gamble, "Thirteen Thousand Years on the Coast," in First Coastal
+31 John M. Erlandson, Torben C. Rick, Terry L. Jones, and Judith F. Porcasi, "One Iby Land, Two Ib by Sea: Who Were the First Collider in Collider in Problems of Complexity of Complexity of Collider in Problems Associated Complexity of Complexity of Collider in Problems Associated Complexity of Collider in Prob the First Californians?" in California Prehistory: Colonization, Culture, and Complexity ed.
+Terry J. Jones and Kathryn A. Klar (Plymoth, UK: AltaMira Press 2007), 81; Lynn H. Gamble, "Thirteen Thousand Years on the Coast," in First Coastal Californians ed.

-Californians ed.
 Lynn H. Gamble (Santa Fe, NM: School for Advanced Research Press, 2015), 1-2.

 32 The Tongva are also referred to as "Kizh" and "Gabrielino."